Hi guys, in this post I’m going to tell you how much money you need to travel

 Some nice restaurants also offer business lunches for about $10.
 If you go to some chain restaurants e.g. Teremok, you can have a menu for about $5, which is an insane price for the amount of food offered.
 If you’re looking for budget-friendly restaurants and eateries in both St. Petersburg and Moscow, you can go to the places with the name “Stolovaya” – these are usually very cheap and you can eat for as low as $2.

-Finally, sightseeing.
 Russia is all about museums and landmarks, so I strongly recommend you to visit some.
 Should you need inspiration, I’ve got a guide to Saint Petersburg with all the landmarks or a 3-day itinerary to see the most important things in the city.
 For Moscow, I have this weekend guide, so feel free to check it out as well.
+Moscow also has an amazing Christmas Market (one of the best in the world) and there are plenty of things to do in Moscow in winter.
+Read my guide to Moscow in winter here.

 Here are some prices of landmarks you should probably be aware of: